Classics MA (Honours) 2025 entry

 • Elementary Latin 2: builds on work from 'Elementary Latin 1' and develops knowledge of Latin language and enables the reading of Latin texts for beginners.

-• World of Latin 1: enhances understanding of Latin language and literature through study of verse and prose set texts, including non-canonical and popular texts, and regular language classes.
+• World of Latin 1: enhances understanding of Latin language and literature through the study of a range of verse or prose set texts in the original language and regular language classes.
+The authors chosen may vary from year to year.

-• World of Latin 2: builds on work from 'World of Latin 1' and introduces students to a wider range of Latin literature.
+• World of Latin 2: builds on work from 'World of Latin 1' and introduces students to a wider range of Latin literature. enhances understanding of Latin language and literature through the study of a range of verse andor prose set texts, including non-canonical and popular texts, in the original language and regular language classes.
+The authors chosen may vary from year to year.

 Students will take two Greek modules and two Latin modules.
 The modules you take are dependent on your knowledge of Latin and Greek prior to the course.